jiangyy12/Simplii/README.md

 - [x] Add description attribute to task table
 - [x] Update the frontend page to show the new attribute "description"
 - [x] Add project management
+- [x] Add employee management page, which can show all the employees and add a new one
+- [x] Add task-employee arrangement
+- [x] Add auto code coverage evaluation

 ### Future Enhancements: